Receivers

 Authentication

-creating an asset
+Create an asset (POST /assets)

 {